-The Office of Admissions is located in the Ward Admissions House and is staffed by a Director, an Associate Director, Admissions Counselors and support staff.
+The Office of Admissions is located in the Ward Admissions House and is staffed by the Vice President for Enrollment and Student Life, a Director, Admissions Counselors and support staff.
 The Admissions staff is responsible for recruitment and enrollment of prospective students.